doncandela/mgah/mgah.md

 To run on Unity, a suitable container image (`.sif` file) must be present in a Unity job I/O location under `/work/pi_<userc>`.
 Note `.sif` files are typically one to several GB in size.

 - An image can be built on a Linux PC as described in [Using Apptainer on a Linux PC](#apptainer-pc) above, then [tranferred to Unity](#unity-file-transfer) using `scp` (the graphical [**Unity OnDemand**](https://ood.unity.rc.umass.edu/pun/sys/dashboard) does not seem able to transfer files this big).
+All of the containers used in this document were built on a Linux PC in this way.
+It is remarkable that these PC-built containers all worked without modification when transferred to Unity.

 - It may be possible to build an image directly on Unity using the **`--fakeroot`** option to `apptainer build`, I haven’t tried this.

-- Due to their large sizes, I find it handy to put all my `.sif` files in one directory on Unity and define an alias that sets the environment variable `SIFS` to the path to this directory:
+- Due to their large sizes, I find it handy to put all my `.sif` files in one directory on Unity.
+For interactive jobs it is useful to define an alias that sets the environment variable `SIFS` to the path to this directory:

   ```
   # Add this to ~/.bash_aliases: